2 Best Teeth Whiteners -- and the 4 Worst for 2014

-See which products made our testers smile -- and which made them want to flee to a dentist
+See which teeth whitening products made our testers smile -- and which made them want to flee to a dentist

 Why: Readers were extremely disappointed with this ineffective, frustrating whitening kit.
 Here's how it's supposed to work: you apply a whitening gel to plastic applicators, which are promised to conform easily and comfortably to your teeth.
 You leave the plastic trays in your mouth for four 20-minute intervals, washing your mouth with water in between.
 Sound like trouble?
 Most readers found that it was.
 "No matter how well you get the whitening trays to conform to your teeth and how long you leave it on, it barely whitens your teeth at all," one reader complained.